 - Dwarfism and other types of skeletal dysplasias

 - Metabolic bone diseases, like rickets, osteoporosis, osteogenesis imperfecta and other diseases that cause fragile bones

-If a pregnant woman’s ultrasound suggests that her developing baby may have a skeletal dysplasia or related condition, we work with Seattle Children’s Prenatal Diagnosis and Treatment Program to provide diagnostic and counseling services to her and her family.
+If a pregnant woman’s ultrasound suggests that her developing baby may have a skeletal dysplasia or related condition, we work with Seattle Children’s Fetal Care and Treatment Center to provide diagnostic and counseling services to her and her family.

 We diagnose and treat skeletal conditions, following patients over many years as they grow and their medical needs change.
 People with dwarfism come to Seattle Children’s for care into adulthood because of our deep expertise and caring approach to their lifelong health and wellness.

 Working closely with other teams at Seattle Children’s, the Skeletal Health Program also cares for people with syndromes that may affect the bones and joints along with other body systems, such as Down syndrome, Marfan syndrome and Pfeiffer syndrome.

 How will the Skeletal Health Program meet my child’s needs?

 We hold clinic 1 to 2 times each week to see children who have a concern about skeletal health, need treatment or want a second opinion.
 Our program draws many families from around the western United States.